spyingcyclops/excercism/README.md

 # excercism

-Practice and exercises from excercism.org
+Hi there,
+this is my python learning playground where I code, test, fail, try again, code again, test, break, fix, test, fix, test, fix and maybe, sometimes even pass some exercises from exercism.org.